Optimal Efficiency of Heat Engines with Finite-Size Heat Baths: Acknowledgments

 \section{Acknowledgments}

-The authors are grateful to Dr. Kiyoshi Kanazawa and Dr. Jun'ichi Ozaki for a helpful comments.
+The authors are grateful to Dr. Kiyoshi Kanazawa, Dr. Jun'ichi Ozaki, and Mr. Kosuke Ito for a helpful comments.
 HT was partially supported by the Grants-in-Aid for Japan Society for Promotion of Science (JSPS) Fellows (Grant No. 24.8116).
 MH is partially supported by a MEXT Grant-in-Aid for Scientific Research (A) No. 23246071.
 The Centre for Quantum Technologies is funded by the Singapore Ministry of Education and the National Research Foundation as part of the Research Centres of Excellence programme.

 { }

 \widetext